utopiaio/eKeyboard/aScraper ⛏/README.md

 I got ~62K(61,788) words.
 All extracted from the very organized and well made [Ethiopian Reporter](http://www.ethiopianreporter.com).
 With little tweaking you can extract words from other Amharic sites.
 If you do, please send a pull request so the the dictionary grows.

 #### ⚠️ **Update** ⚠️
-Got some public documents which I got ~20K more words.
-Dictionary size now stands at 83K (83,293) 🙌
+Got some public documents which added ~20K words.
+Dictionary now stands at 83K (83,293) 🙌

 Links
 - [http://www.ethiopianreporter.com/tags/ዜና](http://www.ethiopianreporter.com/tags/ዜና)